 Prohibited Abortions in New York

 New York doesn't have as many barriers to terminating a pregnancy, like some other states.
 If you choose to have an abortion, you won't have to get the consent of your partner or your parents if you're 18.
 As well, there's no "cooling off" period in New York.
-However, there are a few basic requirements that the Supreme Court of the United States has not invalidated for being too intrusive.

 After the First 24 Weeks, With Exceptions